SINDHI TOMATO KADHI

-One of the most satisfying and comforting meals - is Sindhi Tomato Kadhi.
-A perfect meal for Sunday afternoons.
+One of the most satisfying and comforting meals, Sindhi Kadhi!
+A perfect meal for lazy Sunday afternoons.

-I remember growing up in India, every Sunday afternoon my mom used to make this kadhi chawal (rice), aloo tuk for lunch, delicious, and so comforting.
+I remember growing up in India, every Sunday afternoon my mom used to make this kadhi chawal (rice), and aloo tuk for lunch.
+Oh so delicious, and so comforting!

 Our entire family used to get together and we all used to enjoy this meal as a family.